pfort1/hyeona-website/_projects/codes-of-culture.md

       - type: image
         img: /img/uploads/60cbc5cd8884e067107758c6_att_3.jpg
   - header:
-      header_centered: false
+      header_centered: true
-      text_one: The 3 digits that hold us all together, that show us where our home is, where our roots are.
+      text_one: "## The 3 digits that hold us all together, that show us where our home is, where our roots are.
 3 digits that represent what we stand for.
-3 digits only we can understand, it’s the code of our thing, code of our youth, the code of our generation.
+        The 3 digits only we can understand, it’s the code of our thing, the code of our youth, the code of our generation."
     col_count: 2
     bg_color_check: false
     media_gallery: